Child Car Seat Safety in Japan

 When the child does go over the weight/height limit for the rear-facing seat, they should use a forward-facing seat with a 5-point safety harness.

 Ages 6 and up

 Once the child has reached the weight/height limits of the forward-facing car seat using the 5-point harness, they can move on to a booster seat.
 The height and weight limits will vary depending on what seat is being used.

 The next step after they grow out of the booster seat is a backless booster seat.
 The child should continue using the backless booster seat until they can properly use a car seatbelt.
 This varies but it could be as early as 8 years old and as late as 13 years old.
-They should fit in a seat with the seatbelt like the image below.

 Purchasing child car seats in Japan

 We suggest looking for reviews of car seats before purchasing as some car seats have had recalls that might not be public knowledge.
 To view the car seats in person in Japan, Babies R’ Us will have the biggest selection but there are other stores such as Akachan Honpo and Nishimatsuya.